-Dr Wenxin Wang’s research group is in the Charles Insititue of Dermatology at University College Dublin.
-Dr Wenxin Wang has been awarded significant funding from different sources, e.g. Science Foundation Ireland (SFI), Health Research Board (HRB), Irish Research Council (IRC), Enterprise Ireland (EI) and the European Union (EU-FP7 & EU Horizon 2020) to support his research programs.
-Recently, a major funding accomplishment is the Science Foundation Ireland Investigator 2013 Award with the title: In situ formed Skin Substitute in Combination with Gene Therapy for Wound Healing.
+Professor Wenxin Wang’s research group is in the Charles Insititue of Dermatology at University College Dublin.
+Professor Wenxin Wang has been awarded significant funding from different sources, e.g. Science Foundation Ireland (SFI), Health Research Board (HRB), Irish Research Council (IRC), Enterprise Ireland (EI) and the European Union (EU-FP7 & EU Horizon 2020) to support his research programs.

 Our research areas include: Controlled/living polymerisations (ATRP, RAFT, ROP, anionic polymerisation); thermo-, pH- and ion-responsive polymers, biodegradable materials; functional nanomaterials like knot and/ or dendritic polymers as multifunctional carriers for targeted therapeutic drugs (proteins and peptides) and DNA/RNA delivery; development of new DNA plasmid vectors for skin gene therapy; bio-inspired responsive polymers as dressings or tissue adhesive for wound healing (traumatic lacerations, incisions and sternal closures); 3D bioprinting and injectable ECM biopolymer hybrid hydrogels for stem cell encapsulation and delivery.

-Principal Investigator: Dr Wenxin Wang, BSc, MSc, Ph.D., MRSC, Senior Lecturer and Science Foundation Ireland Principal Investigator in Biomedical Engineering (Skin Research and Wound Healing).
-Currently, Dr Wenxin Wang supervises 4 Postdoctoral researchers, 11 Ph.D students and 2 visiting student.
+Principal Investigator: Wenxin Wang, BSc, MSc, Ph.D., MRSC, Associate Professor and Science Foundation Ireland Principal Investigator in Biomedical Engineering (Skin Research and Wound Healing).
+Currently, Dr Wenxin Wang supervises 4 Postdoctoral researchers, 12 Ph.D students and 3 visiting student.

 Facilities and Equipments